 - Web browser software

 - Microsoft Project

 - Adobe Systems Adobe Acrobat

 - Microsoft SharePoint

 - Microsoft Dynamics

 How to Become a PR Specialist

-Those thinking about becoming a Public Relations Specialist might also be interested in the following careers:
+Those interested in being a Public Relations Specialist may also be interested in:

 - Self-Enrichment Education Teachers